asitha-sena/python-ags4/docs/paper.md

 The authors acknowledge the work done by the AGS Data Format Working Group to develop the AGS4 data format and the support it has extended to develop this library.
-Contributions by Edward Lewis to this project and the development of https://agsapi.bgs.ac.uk/ was supported by the British Geological Survey via NERC national capability.
+Contributions by Edward Lewis to this project and the development of https://agsapi.bgs.ac.uk/ were supported by the British Geological Survey via NERC national capability.

 # References